Logo

 They define both the homeowners' obligations to the community and the HOA's responsibilities to the homeowners.

-They create a framework for resolving disputes within the community.
+They create a framework for addressing disputes within the community.

-What many homeowners don't realize is that CC&Rs are not merely a set of restrictions—they're a powerful tool that works both ways.
-While they outline what you can and cannot do with your property, they also establish what the HOA must do for you and the community.
+What many homeowners don't realize is that CC&Rs are not merely a set of restrictions—they can also describe what the HOA is required to do for the community and the procedural steps it must follow.

 What CC&Rs Typically Cover